 An innovation strategy sets out guiding principles for how your company will grow its market share through product and service innovation.
 A good strategy helps to clarify what is expected of employees at every level of your company when it comes to problem-solving.

-By developing an innovation strategy, leadership provides employees with certainty about the core role of innovation, and reinforces the idea that innovation is everyone’s responsibility.
+By developing an innovation strategy, leadership provides employees with certainty about the core role of innovation and reinforces the idea that innovation is everyone’s responsibility.

-Developing an innovation strategy also forces senior management to think about what innovation means to them, and to state in clear terms how they employees should contribute new ideas for products, systems, and services.
+Developing an innovation strategy also forces senior management to think about what innovation means to them, and to state in clear terms how their employees should contribute new ideas for products, systems, and services.

 Microsoft is an excellent example of how to put an innovation strategy to use.
 By making its strategy a core part of employee responsibilities, Microsoft helps its employees at every level to make innovation a key part of what they do.